-The supervisor is responsible for explaining the appraisal process to the employee during orientation.
+The supervisor is responsible for explaining the performance summary process to the employee during orientation.

-Performance appraisals are an opportunity for coaching to occur and for discussion of concerns or issues.
+Performance summaries are an opportunity for coaching to occur and for discussion of concerns or issues.
 They are also an opportunity for supervisors to meet individually with their employees to provide praise and appreciation for the employee's accomplishments.
-The annual meetings are generally more extensive than the six (6) month meetings.

-Both the employee and the supervisor will sign evaluation documents.
+Both the employee and the supervisor will sign the performance documents.
 The employee will be provided with their own signed copies.
 The employee's signature does not imply agreement with the evaluation.

-All appraisal forms and related documents will be sent to the Human Resource Manager for review prior to discussion with the employee.
-The Library Director reviews all completed appraisal forms.
-Performance appraisal forms are maintained in the employee's personnel file.
+All performance forms and related documents will be sent to the Human Resource Manager for review prior to discussion with the employee.
+The Library Director reviews all completed performance forms.
+Performance summary forms are maintained in the employee's personnel file.